jelmerderonde/ooapi-specification/docs/technical/filtering-responses.md

 ## Filtering items meant for a specific consumer using `consumer`

 Clients can filter items meant for a specific consumer using the query parameter `consumer`, e.g. `consumer=rio`.
-See for more information []
+See the [consumers documentation](technical/consumers-and-profiles/) for more information.

 ## Filtering on other entity-specific attributes